 Where to find it: Belair National Par is located just 20 minutes drive from Adelaide city.

 Enjoy a short walk to the lookout to see the waterfalls at Hindmarsh Falls, as water cascades over numerous pools.
 The lower car park is adjacent to a picnic area.
 The Falls can be accessed at the end of Waterfall Road, Hindmarsh Valley (off of Hindmarsh Tiers Road).

 Distance: 200m, 15 minutes walk.

 Where to find it: Hindmarsh Falls is located just over an hour's drive from Adelaide.

 Picture location: Hindmarsh Falls, Fleurieu Peninsula by Amanda Luker (@amanda_luker_photography via IG)

 The Sturt River through Sturt Gorge

 flows for most of the year, but the waterfalls are best after rains.
 There are two hikes that take in this waterfall - Loop of Upper Sturt Gorge, along River Trail (7.6km, 4 hours) and River Trail, Sturt Gorge, (9.8km, 5 hours)

-There are six waterfalls along the Waterfall Gully to Mt Lofty summit hike.
+There are six waterfalls along the Waterfall Gully to Mt Lofty hike.
 This is a popular hike and the First Falls are the most spectacular and accessible from the carpark.
 The Second Falls are just 500 metres along the trail before the climb to Mount Lofty begins.